Samvid95/HololensDrawing/README.md

 Use right hand to draw.
 Pressing down on select will draw the lines.
 - To simulate Right Hand in editor use Space+Left Mouse click.
 - Change color via using the following menu.
 Currently supporting 4 colors.
 Red, Green, Blue, White.
 If no color is selected it will draw with Black color.
+- Now you can press 'Z' & 'X' for Undo, Redo respectively

 ## Voice Commands
 This project has voice commands integrated in it.
 I have also added what key to use if you want to test it directly inside the editor and don't want to give microphone permissions.